The stochastic gravitational wave background from close hyperbolic encounters of primordial black holes in dense clusters: II. Stochastic background of GW

 \subsection{III.
 Comparison between both cases}

 In order to understand the differences between the BBH and CHE cases, in Fig.~\ref{fig:OGW}, we plot the GW spectra.
+We have marginalized over mass distributions centered at $100-300\Msun$, in order to show reasonable contributions in both the LISA and LIGO frequency bands.
+However, one could in principle consider other mass ranges or distributions.
+As illustrated by Eqs.~\eqref{eq:fmax} and~\eqref{eq:OGW_CHE_max}, higher masses will produce greater backgrounds peaking at higher frequencies, while the opposite will be true for lower masses.

-The first thing we notice is that the SGWB spectrum from CHEs is steeper than the one from BBHs, which could be deduced from the frequency dependence of Eqs.~\eqref{eq:OGWBBH} and~\eqref{eq:OGWCHE}.
-This would be simply because the SGWB spectrum inherits the $f^{2}$ dependence of the spectrum of the individual event at low frequencies, while the individual BBH spectrum has the $f^{2/3}$ dependence.
+The first thing we notice in Fig.~\ref{fig:OGW} is that the SGWB spectrum from CHEs is steeper than the one from BBHs, which could be deduced from the frequency dependence of Eqs.~\eqref{eq:OGWBBH} and~\eqref{eq:I_CHE}.
+In the case of the constant merger rate ($\beta=0$), the SGWB spectrum inherits the $f^{2}$ dependence of the spectrum of the individual event at low frequencies, while the individual BBH spectrum has the $f^{2/3}$ dependence.
 One possible physical interpretation is that a CHE emits a single burst of GWs, whereas the ones from a BBH are essentially periodic with increasing frequency.
 It is, therefore, natural that the BBH case has a broader spectrum in frequency.

+In addition, we can see the different behavior of the BBH and CHE tails when merger rate increases towards high redshift.
+As was mentioned before, the change of the BBH curves with $\beta$ is just an overall enhancement up to a factor 3.9, whereas the CHE curves notably modify their slopes.
+This sensitivity of the CHE background to $\beta$ is very relevant, since the rate dependence on redshift is one of the features that distinguish astrophysical from primordial black holes~\cite{Ajith:2009bn}.
+Therefore, a measurement of the tail of the CHE background could provide useful information about the relative abundance of both populations.

-The notable finding is that, for some parameter sets, the CHE contribution can be larger than the one from BBHs, which is seen in Fig.~\ref{fig:OGW} at the LISA frequency range.
-For the LIGO frequency range, with modest values of the parameters, the CHE spectrum can reach ET and CE sensitivities.
+For the LIGO frequency range, with modest values of the parameters, the CHE spectrum can reach ET and CE sensitivities, as can be seen in~Fig.\ref{fig:OGW}.
 Although the CHE contribution is below the BBH curves, note that the destruction of the binary system in a dense environment, which could lower the GW amplitude, is not taken into account.
 Note also that some BBH events with a large signal can be detected individually and subtracted from the data~\cite{Regimbau:2016ike}, which may allow us to probe the other SGWB component below the curve.
+This may also be the case for the more modest CHE curves in the LISA range even if they fall below its sensitivity curve, given the expected improved sensitivity of the LISA-TianQin/Taiji networks~\cite{Liang:2021bde, Wang:2021uih,Wang:2021njt}.